https-sharif/flavor-haven/README.md

 - This project was developed as part of a university coursework assignment.
 - Special thanks to the **Flavor Haven** team for their creative input and collaboration.
 - Built with a passion for great food and user experiences.

+## Support

+If this repo helped you out, don’t be shy — drop a ⭐ or fork it.
+It keeps the vibes alive.